manojkumar95/ETL-Air-Quality-Index-Cities/README.md

-# DAP Project - Team E
+# Database and Analytics - ETL, Ingestion and Visualization
 # Analysis Of Influence Of Weather And Population On Air Quality Of Cities

 ## Introduction